FAQ about remote proctored exams at WUR

 Of course it’s smart to ask other users of your internet connection, e.g. other family members or house mates, to reduce their internet use during your exam.
 Nevertheless, the connection might fail during the exam.
 As stated before, we’ve been using this technology for our online master students for 5 years, so we know this can happen.

 In the exam, every answer is saved as soon as you go to the next question.
 Moreover, there is some buffering happening in the background, so during a short drop in the internet speed, take a breath, wait a minute and try to continue.

-In the top bar of the exam software a timer is shown.
+During the exam your remaining time will be shown in the top right corner of the screen.
 A signal is given 5 minutes before your time is up.
-When time is up the software automatically saves your answers and closes the exam.
+When the time is up the software automatically saves your answers and submits the exam.